manoharan-lab/holopy/docs/source/users/install.rst

 * a c compiler (gcc works)
 * numpy.distutils (should ship with numpy)
 * f2py (should ship with numpy)
-* cython (for building python extension modules written in C)
 * python development package (specifically python.h)

 If you want to generate the documentation, you'll also need